Are you a new or seasoned writer challenged by a difficult or troublesome manuscript?

 “Just wanted to thank you for the excellent Reading Service critique.
 Both the summary and the manuscript mark-up are brimming with useful advice and suggestions, which will certainly guide me through the rewrites….
 And what a neat experience, as an editor, to be edited by not one but two other professional editors.
 I won’t hesitate to use this service again in the future, and have already recommended it to a couple of the writers I work with.”

 “It was a good balance of positive and critical comments and suggestions… I was pleased with the critique—it was clear and made sense to me… The combination of edited copy and an overall summary helped me sort through the recommendations easily.”

 EVENT’s Reading Service Editors

-gillian harding-russell‘s latest publications include I forgot to tell you (Thistledown, 2007), and chapbooks Apples and Mice (Alfred Gustav, 2008), Stories of Snow (Alfred Gustav, 2011), Maya: Poems for the Summer Solstice (Leaf Press, 2012).
-Poems have recently come out in the anthology That Not Forgotten (Hidden Brook Press, 2012) and are forthcoming in the anthology Poet to Poet (Guernica, 2012).
-She edits manuscripts and reviews books for Prairie Fire Online Review of Books and The University of Manitoba Journal.
+gillian harding-russell’s latest publications include I forgot to tell you (Thistledown, 2007), and the chapbooks Apples and Mice (Alfred Gustav, 2008), Stories of Snow (Alfred Gustav, 2011) and Maya: Poems for the Summer Solstice (Leaf Press, 2012).
+Her poems appear in the anthologies That Not Forgotten (Hidden Brook Press, 2012) and Poet to Poet (Guernica, 2012).
+She edits manuscripts and reviews books for The Prairie Fire Online Review of Books and The University of Manitoba Journal.